mgramin/awesome-db-tools/README.md

 - [SQL Operations Studio](https://github.com/microsoft/sqlopsstudio) - A data management tool that enables working with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.
 - [SQLPro](https://www.macpostgresclient.com) - A simple, powerful Postgres manager for macOS.
 - [SQuirreL](https://sourceforge.net/projects/squirrel-sql) - Graphical SQL client written in Java that will allow you to view the structure of a JDBC compliant database, browse the data in tables, issue SQL commands etc.
+- [SQLyog](https://www.webyog.com/product/sqlyog) - The most complete and easy to use MySQL GUI.
 - [Tabix](https://github.com/tabixio/tabix) - SQL Editor & Open source simple business intelligence for Clickhouse.
 - [TablePlus](https://github.com/TablePlus/TablePlus) - Modern, native, and friendly GUI tool for relational databases: MySQL, PostgreSQL, SQLite & more.
 - [TeamPostgreSQL](http://www.teampostgresql.com) - PostgreSQL Web Administration GUI - use your PostgreSQL databases from anywhere, with rich, lightning-fast AJAX web interface.